U.S. quits bilateral civil society group in rebuke to Russia

 U.S. Deputy Assistant Secretary of State Thomas Melia said the restrictions on civil society “called into serious question whether maintaining that mechanism (the working group) was either useful or appropriate”.

-“We remain committed to a dialogue with the government of Russia on democracy issues and human rights issues, but this particular working group was not working,” she told reporters.

-“It was not advancing the cause of civil society in Russia, so we will do that in other ways,” added Nuland.

-Putin spokesman Dmitry Peskov responded mildly, saying, “Russia sincerely wants good relations with the United States and it causes regret when we lose any format for dialogue without replacing it with another.”
+Putin’s spokesman Dmitry Peskov responded mildly, saying: “Russia sincerely wants good relations with the United States and it causes regret when we lose any format for dialogue without replacing it with another.”

 Efforts to reinvigorate relations after Obama’s re-election have been poisoned by the fallout from the death of Sergei Magnitsky, a lawyer who had accused police investigators of stealing huge sums from the state through fraudulent tax refunds, in pre-trial detention in 2009.
 The Kremlin’s own human rights council said he was probably beaten to death.